colinhuckstep/homelab/README.md

     - All variables from the vault are prefixed with "secret_"
     - SSH Private Keys are stored with these secrets
 - There is a folder with configs for Adguard Home, Adguard Home Sync, and KeepaliveD Configs for each node.
 These can be stored in the secrets repo and encrypted with ansible-vault.
 It is up to you how to store them securely as they do contain sensetive data.
-- A router running pfsense/OPNsense with HAProxy and ACME plugins.
+- A firewall/router running pfsense/OPNsense with HAProxy and ACME plugins.
   - ACME generating a cert for dns subdomain
   - HAProxy Config and ACME Cert for pmx subdomain used for the proxmox API.
 I run my backend as a single active multiple backups with weighting as opposed to sticky.
 This worked better for console access to the VMs.
 I've never been able to get sticky working correctly for the console access.
 - A Tailscale subscription